-Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow.
-Cucumber plants form climbing or trailing plants that can be left to grow horizontally over the ground or trained to grow vertically up wires, twines, or other supports.
+Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow and can produce a bountiful harvested of cucumbers.
+Cucumber plants form climbing or trailing plants that can be left to scramble horizontally over the ground or trained to grow vertically using wires, twines, or other supports.

-Gardeners have a range of cucumber varieties available to purchase from nurseries, garden centres, and online.
+Gardeners can choose from a range of cucumber varieties available at nurseries, garden centres, and online retailers.

 Angraecum sacciferum is a miniature sized orchid species that can be found growing in the wild, over a widespread area.
 This orchid species is a wild plant from many locations, including: Burundi, Cameroon, Kenya, Malawi, Mozambique, Rwanda, Sao Tome, South Africa, Swaziland, Tanzania, Uganda, Zaire, Zambia, and Zimbabwe.
 Angraecum sacciferum grows as an epiphyte – when it’s found growing upon trees, and as an lithophyte – when plants are seen growing on or over rocky or stony surfaces, in wet areas, near rivers or streams.

 Actiniopteris australis is a tender fern that requires warm temperatures to flourish.
 This pretty little fern can be found growing in the wild in a wide range of countries and locations, including: Madagascar, Australia, Africa, and Asia.